waldronmatt/webpack-config/README.md

 Use **`isProduction`** to check the current environment and apply some conditional logic in `webpack.common.js`.

-The benefit to this approach is to keep 'locically grouped' configurations together.
+The benefit to this approach is to keep 'locically grouped' configurations together:

 **`webpack.common.js`**